sass-mq/sass-mq/README.md

 ### Verbose and shortand notations

-Sometimes you’ll want to be extra verbose (e.g. if you’re developing a library based on top of sass-mq), however for readability in a codebase, the shorthand notation is recommended.
+Sometimes you’ll want to be extra verbose (for example, if you’re developing a library based on top of sass-mq), however for readability in a codebase, the shorthand notation is recommended.